fuzziqersoftware/resource_dasm/README.md

     *8: For color table resources, the raw data is always saved even if it is decoded properly, since the original data contains 16-bit values for each channel and the output BMP file has less-precise 8-bit channels.
-    *9: ESnd resources (as opposed to esnd resources) were only used in two games I know of, and the decoder implementation is based on reverse- engineering one of those games.
-The format is likely nonstandard.
     *A: This resource appears to have a fixed format, with a constant sample rate, sample width and channel count.
 You may have to adjust these parameters in the output if it turns out that these are configurable.